 Areas to be covered in the lifelong learning programme relate to developments at the bank and the financial sector, corporate governance in general and in the financial sector in particular, and the duty of care towards the client, integrity, risk management, financial reporting and audits.
-Specific attention in 2018 has been paid towards privacy related matters.
+Specific attention in 2019 has been paid towards the future of digital developments and the (possible) impact thereof on the company.